Inferring biological processes with intrinsic noise from cross-sectional data: Materials and Methods

 \subsection{Comparison with existing methods}

 In the following, we describe the existing methods used to infer cell differentiation dynamics from empirical marginal distributions.
 We consider that $K+1$ distributions are observed at times $t_0 \leq ... \leq t_{K+1}$, each with $n$ samples.
 The PFI-CLE model is trained using the two-step PFI approach, with the force function \(\mathbf{f}_\theta: \mathbb{R}^d \rightarrow \mathbb{R}^d\) represented by a feed-forward neural network.
-The network consists of four fully connected layers, each with 30 nodes and smooth ELU activations. \paragraph*{PRESCIENT:} Following the original idea by Hashimoto \cite{hashimoto2016learning}, popular generative models model cellular differentiation as a diffusion process \( \mathbf{x}(t) \) \cite{yeo2021generative, sisan2012predicting}, governed by the stochastic differential equation:
+The network consists of four fully connected layers, each with 30 nodes and smooth ELU activations.\\ \paragraph*{PRESCIENT:} Following the original idea by Hashimoto \cite{hashimoto2016learning}, popular generative models model cellular differentiation as a diffusion process \( \mathbf{x}(t) \) \cite{yeo2021generative, sisan2012predicting}, governed by the stochastic differential equation:

-where the drift is the gradient of a potential function $\Psi(\mathbf{x})$.
+where the drift is the gradient of a potential function $\Psi(\mathbf{x}):\mathbb{R}^d \rightarrow \mathbb{R}$.
 PRESCIENT proceeds by finding the function $\Psi$ that minimizes the loss function

-The Wasserstein distance \( W_2 \) measures the difference between the observed distribution \( p_{t_i}(\mathbf{x}) \) and the predicted distribution \( \hat{p}_{t_i}(\mathbf{x}) \), and the parameter \( \tau \) controls the entropic regularization.
-The probability distributions are fitted to the observed data by simulating the stochastic differential equation \cref{eq:sde_prescient}.
-The potential function $\Psi(\mathbf{x})$ is parameterized with a fully connected neural network with ELU activation function In the original study, the hyperparameters, are set to be $\kappa = 0.1$ and $\tau = 10^{-6}$, and we use the same parameters in the training of the PRESCIENT model.
-The potential function $\Psi(\mathbf{x})$ is parameterized with a feed-forward neural network consisting of four fully connected layers, each with $30$ nodes and smooth ELU activation.
+The Wasserstein distance measures the difference between the observed distribution \( p_{t_i}(\mathbf{x}) \) and the predicted distribution \( \hat{p}_{t_i}(\mathbf{x}) \), and the parameter \( \tau \) controls the entropic regularization.
+The probability distributions are fitted to the observed data by simulating the stochastic differential equation Eq.~(\ref{eq:sde_prescient}).
+The potential function $\Psi(\mathbf{x})$ is parameterized with a fully connected neural network with ELU activation function In the original study, the noise scale is set to be $\kappa = 0.1$ and hyperparameter $\tau = 10^{-6}$, and we use the same parameters in the training of the PRESCIENT model.
+The potential function $\Psi(\mathbf{x})$ is parameterized with a feed-forward neural network consisting of four fully connected layers, each with $30$ nodes and smooth ELU activation.\\

 \paragraph*{TrajectoryNet:} Another popular approach for modeling cellular differentiation involves parameterizing the force field as a non-autonomous Neural ODE \cite{tong2020trajectorynet, sha2024reconstructing}, without any explicit noise model: